The 12 best ways to avoid inheritance tax

 6. Take out life insurance

 You can cover any potential liability for IHT by taking out a life insurance policy for the potential inheritance tax bill and placing the policy in a trust to ensure it is paid outside of your estate.
+The cost of the insurance will depend on your age and health.
 You can read a full explanation in our article "Life insurance and Inheritance Tax".

 7. Make gifts out of excess income

 You can make 'gifts out of income' free from IHT.
 For gifts to qualify they must form part of normal expenditure, be made out of income and not reduce your standard of living.
+There is no limit to how much you can give away as long as the payments meet the qualifying criteria.
 If you plan to use this little-known method of reducing your IHT bill then make sure that you keep detailed records of your gifts and income.
+You can see the sort of information that the executors of your estate will have to provide in the event of your death via the HMRC IHT403 form.

 8. Give away assets that are free from Capital Gains Tax